Page last updated:

 As a single-use object, a task can be checked for its state and for a success or failure message.

-Note: Running a task consumes an application instance, and will be billed accordingly.
+Note: Running a task consumes an app instance, and will be billed accordingly.

-Tasks are used to perform one-off jobs, which include the following:
+Tasks are used to perform one-off jobs, which include:

 - Migrating a database